 We have also included these external resources you may find useful:

 Thank you for reading our guide on making a delayed diagnosis claim.
-You can find out more about the medical negligence claims process from our advisors or get a free assessment of your eligibility to start a claim.
-Our team are available 24 hours a day via the contact information provided above.
+Our team is available 24 hours a day via the contact information provided above.